An Extended Second Law of Thermodynamics: Loop Quantum Cosmology

 the surface gravity at the apparent horizon of this cosmic model is given by

-where $R_A$ is the apparent radius of the cosmic horizon \cite{Corichi:2025dfe,Hayward:1997jp,Hayward:1998ee,Cai:2005ra,Faraoni:2015ula}.
 Note that $T>0$ when $\Dot{H}+2H^2<0$, and $T<0$ when $\Dot{H}+2H^2>0$.
 This is possible since $\dot{H}<0$ for the region $0<\rho<\frac{\rho_c}{2}$ and $\dot{H}>0$ for $\frac{\rho_c}{2}<\rho<\rho_c$.
-The standard analysis of the second law in cosmology does not include the possibility of NAT, where the GSL is violated close to the quantum bounce in almost all cases (See more details in \cite{Corichi:2025dfe,Sadjadi:2012wg}).
+The standard analysis of the second law in (quantum) cosmology does not include the possibility of NAT (because $T=\frac{|\kappa|}{2\pi}$).
+In LQC, the GSL is violated close to the quantum bounce in almost all cases (See more details in \cite{Corichi:2025dfe,Sadjadi:2012wg}).
 Nevertheless, we can observe that the LQC phase space is effectively bounded.
-Thus, the threshold energy is located at $\dot{H}+2H^2$, and the Universe is an example of a perfectly isolated system.
-Thus, the effective LQC model can, in principle, admit negative absolute temperatures.
-The novel result here is the application of the {\it extended generalized second law} (EGSL) in LQC, particularly in the region close to the quantum bounce ($\frac{\rho_c}{2}<\rho<\rho_c$), where the GSL is violated.
-Since this system admits NAT and the ESL is written as in (\ref{ASL}), the validity domain of the second law of thermodynamics can be extended in LQC not only for the cases where $T>0$ holds, but also for the cases where NAT is present.
-This sign change of the temperature can be interpreted as a phase transition for the Universe when $\dot{H}+2H^2$ also changes sign.
-In what follows, we shall consider another physical system that exhibits non-standard properties regarding the expected thermodynamic behavior.
+Thus, the threshold energy is located at $\dot{H}+2H^2$, which is when the temperature changes sign.
+Additionally, the Universe is an example of a perfectly isolated system.
+Therefore, the effective LQC model can, in principle, admit negative absolute temperatures.
+Every possible value of the logarithmic correction for the gravitational entropy is considered, where the comparison between the \textit{standard} GSL and \textit{an Extended Generalized Second Law} (EGSL) is extensively discussed \cite{Corichi:2025dfe}.
+However, in this letter, some illustrative results are presented.
+For every possible case, using the SEC, we know that $\dot{H}< 0$ at $0<\rho<\rho_c/2$; then $H^2+\dot{H}>0$ or $H^2+\dot{H}>0$ are plausible.
+Therefore, the temperature can take both positive and negative absolute values depending on whether $2H^2+\dot{H}< 0$ or $2H^2+\dot{H}> 0$, respectively.
+Furthermore, $\dot{H}>0$ at $\rho_c/2<\rho<\rho_c$, here $T<0$.
+The case when $\alpha\geq 0$ includes both the case without correction and the case with positive correction \cite{Hod:2004di}, which implies $1+\alpha H^2\geq 0$.
+When $\dot{H}+H^2>0$, then $\dot{H}+2H^2>0$ and $T<0$, the GSL is valid when $\dot{S}_m\leq\dot{S}_g$.
+However, under these conditions, the EGSL is fulfilled when $\dot{S}_g\leq\dot{S}_m$.
+Now, when $\dot{H}+H^2<0$, here, there are two cases: $2H^2+\dot{H}>0$ and $2H^2+\dot{H}<0$.
+The GSL and the EGSL agree when $T>0$, that is, $\dot{S}_T\geq 0$.
+Nevertheless, when $2H^2+\dot{H}>0$, the GSL is valid; the EGSL is violated because we have NAT.
+Moreover, close to the quantum bounce at $\rho_c<\rho<\rho_0$, we have $T<0$.
+Thus, $\mathrm{sgn}(T)\dot{S}_T>0$, namely, the EGSL is valid because of $\dot{S}_T<0$.
+This is an extension of the GSL when we consider NAT systems.
+The validity regions of both GSL and EGSL for every possible value $\alpha$ are discussed in more detail in \cite{Corichi:2025dfe}, also more geometries in effective LQC are studied, not only the flat universe, where the results are similar for different cases and models as it is illustrated in this section.